2006 United States elections: Third parties

 Third parties received largely mixed results in the 2006 elections.
 In the Maine House of Representatives, Green State Representative John Eder was narrowly defeated by Democratic rival Jon Hinck in a bitterly contested campaign over Portland's 118th District.
 Eder's loss deprived the U.S. Green movement's highest elected position in any state office.

 In the Vermont House of Representatives, the Vermont Progressive Party successfully maintained its six seats within the chamber.
 The Vermont Progressive Party has in recent years become one of the most consistently successful third parties in the U.S. to be elected to higher office.

 In Illinois, seemingly out of dissatisfaction with both the candidacies of Democratic Governor Rod Blagojevich and Republican candidate Judy Baar Topinka resulted in 10% of the electorate voting for the Green Party candidate Rich Whitney, an accomplishment, by all means, considering Whitney did not campaign on television or radio.

 In Montana, Rick Jore made history by becoming the first candidate of the right-wing Constitution Party to be elected to a state legislature, elected to the 12th District in the Montana House of Representatives.
-Jore initially won in 2004 by three votes, only to see the courts throw out enough ballots to give the Democrat the victory.
+Jore initially won in 2004 by three votes, only to see the courts throw out enough ballots to give the Democrats the victory.
 In the 2006 elections, Jore won convincingly, garnering 56.2% of the vote.
 However, the Montana Constitution Party is no longer chartered under the national party, denying the United States Constitution Party the claim of holding a higher office.

 Neither the Libertarian nor the Reform Parties gained any state legislative seats.